 Municipal Court Updates

-Due to health concerns regarding in-person court appearances, the Temple Municipal Court will begin accepting appearance by email, fax or letter.
-Requests by email, fax or letter should be postmarked or received by the scheduled court date.
+Due to health concerns regarding in-person court appearances, the Temple Municipal Court will continue accepting appearance by email, fax or letter and will also begin to utilize ZOOM services beginning later in June.
+All requests by email, fax or letter should be postmarked or received by the scheduled court date.
 Please include all information available to you regarding your case.
+You may wish to utilize the forms below.
 All those scheduled to appear must call to confirm receipt of your communication.